2022–23 Blackpool F.C. season: Results

 The club opened their competitive pre-season with a 2–0 win at Southport.
 The first half was stopped for around ten minutes after young Southport fans baited the visiting fans, and then retreated quickly when a few Blackpool fans made their way into that stand from their own.
 CJ Hamilton put Blackpool ahead on fifteen minutes with a low strike.
 Beryly Lubala doubled their advantage eight minutes later with a header.

 On 7 July, Blackpool were beaten 4–0 by Leeds United in their friendly, although the Premier League side played a stronger team than Blackpool manager Michael Appleton expected.

 Nine days later, they lost 2–1 to Rangers.
 Bez Lubala got Blackpool's goal, to halve the deficit.

 A Jerry Yates goal gave the Seasiders a victory at Salford City on 19 July.

-Frank Lampard brought his Everton team to the seaside on on 24 July.
+Frank Lampard brought his Everton team to the seaside on 24 July.
 The Toffees won 4–2.

 Pre-season was rounded off with a 2–0 win at AFC Fylde.
 Jerry Yates and Beryly Lubala got the goals.